 (See Matthew 27:1-61, Mark 15:1-47, Luke 23:1-56, John 18:28-19:42.)

-After a severe beating, Jesus was nailed to a cross where He’d remain for six hours until dead.
-Never before or since had more been lost and gained at the same time as at Jesus’ crucifixion.
+After a severe beating, Jesus was nailed to a cross where he’d remain for six hours until dead.
+Never in human history, before or since, has more been lost and gained at the same time as at Jesus’ crucifixion.
 The world gained the atoning sacrifice of Christ.
-But for those present, either the significance of the moment was lost on them or their hearts broke because the One they believed to be the Savior of the world was dying at the hands of Rome.
+But for those present, either the significance of the moment was lost on them or their hearts broke because the one they believed to be the Savior of the world was dying at the hands of Rome.
 They couldn’t stop it and they didn’t realize it was for them.
-They hoped in Him, and though He had told them He would suffer many things and rise three days later, (Mk 8:31) how could they have possibly known this was what He meant?
+They hoped in him, and though he had told them he would suffer many things and rise three days later, (Mk 8:31) how could they have possibly known this was what he meant?

 (See Matthew 27:62-66.)